How to Prepare for a Singing Audition

 Musicians take care of their instruments by keeping them in cases and undergoing routine maintenance.

-You need to apply the same principles to your vocal cords.
 Remember to take care of your instrument, or it won’t work properly.
-You should even consider what foods and drinks to consume before singing.

-Know the Audition's Requirements
+Know the Audition Requirements

-These are questions you should be able to answer.
-It's critical that you understand the objectives of the audition and what purpose it serves in the greater scheme.
+It's critical that you understand the objectives of the musical audition and what purpose it serves in the greater scheme.

-If you're not sure, it won't hurt to reach out.
 Asking ahead of time does not make you look bad.
-Rather, it gives you more time to accurately prepare for the audition.
+Rather, it gives you more time to accurately prepare for the audition performance.

 Believe in Yourself